katcy/better-todo-comments/README.md

 # ✨Better TODO Comments✨

-Better TODO Comments extension for Visual Studio Code provides you the ability to configure custom comment templates that you can add as snippets inside your files.
-It also provides a tree view of all your comment templates, clicking on which you can easily search for the comments you have added.
+Better TODO Comments provides the following features

+- Configure custom comment templates that you can add as snippets inside your files
+- Provides a tree view of all your comment templates.
+Clicking on which you can easily search for the comments you have added.

 ## Features